Bill Gates made 2022's biggest charitable donation

 John Doerr is a venture-capital investor who made his mark and much of his fortune as an early backer of Silicon Valley technology giants like Sun Microsystems, Amazon, and Google.
 Today he serves as chairman of the investment firm Kleiner Perkins, and his net worth stands at a little more than $9 billion.

 Coming in third are Jackie and Mike Bezos, the mother and stepfather of Amazon founder Jeff Bezos.
-The couple gave the Fred Hutchinson Cancer Center $710.5 million through their Bezos Family Foundation to build 36 research labs and an additional large research facility.
+The couple gave the Fred Hutchinson Cancer Center $710.5 million to build 36 research labs and an additional large research facility.
 The grant will also support the cancer center’s clinical trials and immunotherapy research over the next 10 years.

 The couple have been fairly low-profile philanthropists until recently.
 Yet Jackie Bezos has been closely involved in several nonprofit projects over the years.
 She created the Bezos Scholars Program at the Aspen Institute, the Aspen Challenge, and Students Rebuild, all of which are education programs for various age groups.
 Mike Bezos spent 32 years working as an engineer and manager with the oil and gas giant Exxon Mobil before retiring and turning his attention to the couple’s giving.